edgedb/edgedb/docs/guides/deployment/heroku.rst

 .. code-block:: bash

-   $ yarn install && npx @edgedb/generate edgedb-js
+   $ yarn install && npx @edgedb/generate edgeql-js

 The ``dbschema/edgeql-js`` directory was added to the ``.gitignore`` in the upstream project so we'll remove it here.